VP1996/ISDM-Group-2-Tut6/Report.md

 Point Of View (POV) statements were established as a part of the Design Thinking Process to help understand the problem.
 It enabled us to ideate in a goal-oriented matter.
 The following statements were created:

-#### Customer POV:
+### Customer POV:

 - "I feel frustrated that I am put on hold for a long time, I wish I could be redirected instantly to a Relationship Manager.
-Being put on hold makes me fear that I will miss out on good promotional deals because I haven't been informed about it.
+Being put on hold makes me fear that I will miss out on good promotional deals because I haven't been informed about them.
 I also want a prompt response to my inquiry so I don't have to keep thinking about my concerns."

-- "I think about the legitimacy of this travel company because I don't know if it could possible be fraud.
+- "I think about the legitimacy of this travel company because it could possiblly be fraud.
 I get anxious when I'm put on hold for a while and don't get an instant response.
-What if I don't get my refund if I miss my flight due to an injury or some other personal reason?!
-I want to feel valued by the Relationship Manager as I am making their sales."
+What if I don't get my refund from my missed flight due to an injury or some other personal reason?
+I want to feel valued by the Relationship Manager as I am afterall, making their sales."

-#### Relationship Manager POV:
+### Relationship Manager POV:

-- "I trying to maintain a positive, empathetic and professional attitude towards customer at all times but it can get hard.
+- "I try to maintain a positive, empathetic and professional attitude towards customer at all times but sometimes it can get hard.
 I don't want to be verbally abused by customers due to long delays.
-I wish there was a way to alleviate stress on incoming phone calls or at least answer customer's questions efficiently and to the best of my ability."
+I wish there was a way to alleviate stress on incoming phone calls or at least be able to answer customer's questions efficiently and to the best of my ability."

-- "I am aware about the products and services our company sells, but I should know them inside and out.
+- "I am aware about the products and services that our company sells, but I should know them inside and out.
 It would really help with responding to customer inquiries promptly by acknowledging and resolving customer complaints.
-Also, instead of having cutomer's wait in a call queue, I want to answer and even make calls back to cliented to address their needs or other issues with our products or services. "
+Also, instead of having customers wait in a call queue, I want to answer and be able to make calls back to the clients to address their needs or other issues with our products or services. "

-From these POV statements made, the following solutions were created:
+### From these POV statements made, the following solutions were created:

 1. Develop the website to support the call system.

 2. Replace the receptionist with a much quicker and cheaper alternative.

 3. Reduce the waiting time and implement a  “call back” system.

 4. Implement a FAQ on the website in order to reduce the number or unnecessary calls with the same enquiry.

 5. Design a user friendly website.

 ## How Might We (HMW) Statements

 - How might we improve the overall quality of the system?
-Develop the website to support the call system and replace the receptionist - - with a much quicker and cheaper alternative.
+  - Develop the website to support the call system and replace the receptionist with a much quicker and cheaper alternative.
-- How might we reduce the waiting time ?
-Implement a “call back” system and FAQ for the company.
+- How might we reduce the waiting time?
+  - Implement a “call back” system and FAQ for the company.
-- How might we improve our customers' trust for our company?Design a user friendly website and make it more professional and interactive.
+- How might we improve our customers' trust for our company?
+  - Design a user friendly website and make it more professional and interactive.

 # Reflection